 The majority of commercial litigation and estate disputes settle prior to the hearing, but your opposition may never compromise even if their case is weak.
 Or the parties may be litigating because of the “principle of the thing”.
 In either case, once you are in it litigation you may well end up thinking “Will I ever get out of this?”
 Has your lawyer suggested some exit strategies that could be acceptable to you in case your once seemingly strong case starts looking a bit sick?

-In litigation your lawyer will spend a lot of time on preparation but this means that you also will be devoting a lot of time.
+In litigation your lawyer will spend a lot of time on preparation but this means that you also will be devoting a lot of time to it.
+Doing what you can do yourself will also help minimise your costs.
 You will have to collect evidence, get it into a form suitable to the court, analyse the evidence being presented by your opposition and obtain and prepare evidence in reply.
 Has your lawyer (or the barrister) given you an “advice on evidence” so you are not chasing red herrings?

 Litigation can get personal.
 Corporations have no personal feelings when they sue one another.
 But in some litigation it is friends or family going head to head in the Court room.
 It can be very emotional.
-Does your lawyer remind you when you are letting your emotions get in the way of logical decision making?
+Does your lawyer remind you when you are letting your emotions get in the way of logical decision making and losing sight of your own objectives?

 Sometimes the amount being claimed in litigation is ridiculous.
 You can be severely shaken by the amount claimed (or cross-claimed).
 But it may be just that the “jurisdictional limit” must be used.
 Is your lawyer experienced enough to let you know when the other side is using shock tactics?

-You must get a lawyer that will guide you through all these traps and pitfalls, a lawyer who will fight your case skilfully all the way to the hearing if necessary, and who will do it aggressively if necessary, but who will also be able to recommend a reasonable commercial settlement if appropriate.
+You must get a lawyer that will guide you through the many traps and pitfalls of litigation, a lawyer who will fight your case skilfully all the way to the hearing if necessary, and who will do it aggressively if necessary, but who will also be able to recommend a reasonable commercial settlement if appropriate.

 We explore a recent case example of why you should not delay if you want to make a defamation claim.
 Read more